DIYbiosphere/sphere/docs/help/database.md

 _In this section we detail the basic structure and organization of the database_

 The database encompases all the information about DIYbio initiatives added.
-This information is collected and edited through text files in the sphere.dir repository in GitHub, and is displayed as webpages at sphere.diybio.org.
+This information is collected and edited through text files in the sphere repository in GitHub, and is displayed as webpages at sphere.diybio.org.

 ## Entries
 All DIYbio initiatives have their own entry in the database.
 The information contained in each of them is divided in two parts, the _data_ and the _description_.